Scream 7: Filming Locations

-A guide to the real Georgia locations used in Scream 7, from Pine Grove’s streets to Sidney’s house, Studio 7’s studio, and more.
+A guide to the real Georgia locations used in Scream 7, from the streets of Pine Grove to Sidney’s house, Studio 7, and more.

 Pine Grove, Indiana

 Pine Grove may exist in Indiana on screen, but much of its identity was built in Dallas, Georgia, where downtown streets were transformed for Scream 7.
-The theater-facing block at 121 East Griffin Street was used as Mark Evans’ Sheriff Station, while Main Street and Courthouse Square helped give the town its cozy, deceptively quiet character.
+The theater-facing stretch at 121 East Griffin Street was used as Mark Evans’ Sheriff Station, while nearby Main Street and Courthouse Square helped shape the town’s cozy, deceptively quiet character.

-The film’s theatrical interiors were shot at the Jennie T. Anderson Theatre, 548 South Marietta Parkway in Marietta, which doubled as the venue for the in-film production of The Fairy Princess.
+The film’s theatrical interiors were shot at the Jennie T. Anderson Theatre, located at 548 South Marietta Parkway in Marietta, which doubled as the venue for the in-film production of The Fairy Princess.

 The Little Latte Coffee Co